 Cost of living: $31,200

-Hamilton is simply beautiful, a rural town that’s tucked into the mountains with beautiful sunrises every morning.
-It’s the type of community where you’re far removed from the busy lifestyle and easily able to get to know your neighbors (if you want to do so).
+Hamilton is simply beautiful, a rural town that's tucked into the mountains with beautiful sunrises every morning.
+It's a community where you're far removed from the busy lifestyle and can easily get to know your neighbors (if you want to).

-Missoula is the biggest nearby town, and that’s about an hour’s drive.
-Hamilton has a few shops and restaurants and a number of historic buildings, and it is home to Bitterroot College.
+Missoula is the largest nearby town, about an hour's drive away.
+Hamilton has a few shops and restaurants, several historic buildings, and is home to Bitterroot College.
 If you want to live in a small town, in retirement, or in a ranch environment, check out this area.

 Stroudsburg, Pennsylvania